-Workplace factor Example controls Success indicators Resources and support Present in a work environment where there is acceptance of the need for a sense of harmony between the demands of personal life, family, and work.
+Workplace factor Example controls Success indicators Resources ar Present in a work environment where there is acceptance of the need for a sense of harmony between the demands of personal life, family, and work.
 Use team and 1:1 meetings to discuss the importance of and suggestions for creating and sustaining a balanced approach to the demands of work and personal life (e.g., enhanced resilience, coping and problem-solving skills) Encourage staff to book their annual leave so they take necessary breaks from work.
 Plan with staff to utilise any excess annual leave and consider transfer or management of workload over that period.
 Consider family/carer responsibilities of individual workers when organising meetings and other events.
 Make staff aware of the flexible work arrangements available.
 Management leads by example, taking their entitled work breaks and limiting correspondence to staff outside of work hours etc. Where there is communication outside of work hours, correspondence should clearly state that unless otherwise arranged, the staff member is not required to respond outside of their work hours.
 Where possible, take into account if staff are required to extensively travel as part of their role and how this may affect their wellbeing.
 Staff are able to reasonably meet the demands of personal life and work.
 The organisation promotes life-work harmony.
 Staff can talk to their supervisors when they are having trouble maintaining harmony between their life and work.
 Staff have energy left at the end of most workdays for their personal life.
 Low TOIL or excess annual leave accrual.
-Leave and work/life balance information Flexible work arrangements toolkit University health and wellbeing resources page Diversity and inclusion Employee Assistance Program - see Counselling and other support Manager Assist
+TM Thrive - Presilience mod Leave and wo Flexible work University hea Diversity and i Employee Ass Manager Assi